 The Best Laid Plans – How a Single Spider Ruined a Thai Meal

 I have a confession to make.
 This is sure to change everyone’s idea of me.
-I’m supposed to be this masculine type guy: climbing rocks, scuba diving, mountain biking, skydiving; it’s all child’s play to me.
+I’m supposed to be this masculine type of guy: climbing rocks, scuba diving, mountain biking, skydiving; it’s all child’s play to me.
 But I’m stalling.
-The truth is, I’m um, afraid of spiders.
+The truth is, I’m, um, afraid of spiders.

 I remember that moment like it was yesterday, suddenly forgetting I was naked and jumping around screaming “Get it out, get it out”.
 The counselors all laughed and one of them said, “I bet it has laid eggs in your ear and the babies will eat your brain”.
 Little did he know that comment would scar me for life.

 I was feeling particularly proud of myself.
-I had taken a hard mountain-bike ride through loose gravel and mud for over 30 miles.
+I had taken a hard mountain bike ride through loose gravel and mud for over 30 miles.
 Not only that, I pushed it hard, working off my stress for the week.
 I decided I needed a reward and stopped for takeout food on the way home.
-Not just average Thai food, but from an out-of-the-way place that sells the best in town.
+Not just average Thai food, but from an out-of-the-way place that sells some of the best in town.
 I knew it would be worth the extra drive, and there was a video store next door.
-I’ve always had a tradition of renting a movie every time I get food to-go.
+I’ve always had a tradition of renting a movie every time I get food to go.

 When I got home I laid out a whole spread.
 Rice, a couple of curries, an appetizer; everything was set.
 The only thing needed was a cold beer to wash it down.
 Digging in the back of my refrigerator, I found a cold Delirium Tremens.
 I carried it back to my carefully arranged table and ceremoniously popped the top.
 A Vesuvian geyser of foam shot from the bottle, arching over my plate and into the bowls of curry.
 The almost empty bottle clunked mysteriously.
 It seemed the bit remaining in the center was frozen.